adityaa-v/IPPR/README.md

 For the project, the roles of each individual in the group were distributed evenly.

 The coding sectionn in Matlab was CONTRIBUTED equally amongst all the members.
 All other sections were distributed.
 The roles of each person is descibed below.

-Video Presentation Powerpoint:

-MATLAB REQUIREMENTS
+MATLAB REQUIREMENTS BEFORE RUNNING CODE

 	- The code requires Computer Vision Add On in MATLAB.

 	- To install this on MATLAB:

 	1. click on the HOME tab
 	2. Click "Add-Ons"
 	3. search for "Computer Vision Toolbox" and install this.